 - DO NOT overmix.
 You are not making bread, there is no reason to beat this batter until it cries uncle.
 Step away from your fancy mint green KitchenAid mixer and give your batter some love with a little bit of elbow grease for the best results – this will keep your cookies light and fluffy instead of overly dense and heavy.

 - Bake one tray at a time.
 This is also mentioned in the recipe below – cookie baking is an art.
 Slow down and enjoy the process and don’t rush it.
 Bake a tray, pull it out, and remove cookies from the tray to cool.
 Baking one tray of cookies at a time ensures they all bake evenly, instead of half overbaked and half underbaked.

-Whenever we go back south to visit family I end up making batches of cookie dough and stashing in my parents and in-laws freezers so they have something to remind them of me after we head home.
+Whenever we go downstate to visit family I end up making batches of cookie dough and stashing in my parents and in-laws freezers so they have something to remind them of me after we head home.
 This spring we, of course, have not been traveling anywhere, so I recently made up some mason jars full of the basic mix to mail back to remind my parents I was thinking of them.
-When they go to bake, they will just need to add the butter, vanilla, and eggs!
+When they go to bake, they just need to add the butter, vanilla, and eggs!

 Veronica’s Absolute Favorite Semi-Famous Chocolate Chip Cookie Recipe!